thirstycode/face-recognition-dlib/README.md

   - Have a look at error1.txt in errors folder before using normal model.
 ### How to add training data ? :
   - Normal Model : Add new folder in 'train-images' folder and name it as s3 , s4 etc etc (it depends on how much person's data you have added).
 Add only 1 image of person in respective folder and add name.txt having name and status.txt having status i.e vip/blacklisted.
   - Knn model : Add new folder in 'knn-train' folder , named as the person's name.
-Add as much as person's photo in respective folder and make status.txt
+Add as much as person's photos in respective folder and make status.txt
 #### Execute It:
 ```bash
 For normal model